Contents

 [gv_promo_card] displays a generic “promo card” with completely customizable image and text.

-The generic [gv_promo_card] shortcode is useful for times when there is no post, page, or term to show, but you have an image and text that you want to align, because you can just pass it the image URL, alt text, and the text block and it will assemble the card for you.
+The generic [gv_promo_card] shortcode is useful for times when there is no post, page, term, or user to show, but you have an image and text that you want to align, because you can just pass it the image URL, alt text, and the text block and it will assemble the card for you.

 Example Uses